5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Fetching_OCLP_Kexts.md

 ## Notes
 - Fetching kext updates might not work when using OCAT in DEV mode.
 I can't find the location of `KextUrl.txt` in the `DevDatabase`.
 - I only included kexts from the following categories: "Acidanthera", "Ethernet", "Firewire" and "Wifi".
-Omitted are: kexts already present in OCAT as well as Mac-specific ones ("Misc", "SSE", "USB").
+Omitted are: kexts already present in OCAT as well as Mac-specific ones (most of "Misc", "SSE", "USB").
 - Currently, the kexts required for re-enabling Wi-Fi in macOS Sonoma are hosted on an extra branch called "Sonoma-Development".
 Once these are merged into the "Main" branch the URLs need to be adjusted.